Achieving $\widetilde{O}(1/\epsilon)$ Sample Complexity for Bilinear Systems Identification under Bounded Noises: Appendix

 \begin{proof} We bound $\mathbb{P}(\mathcal{E}_1\cap \mathcal{E}_2)$ by combining a finite-net reduction over error directions with a block-wise elimination argument induced by $\mathcal{E}_2$.
-We first truncate the regressors to control approximation errors, then discretize the unit Frobenius sphere to consider finitely many candidate directions, and finally show that under $\mathcal{E}_2$ each block rules out every such direction unless the disturbance hits the boundary of $\mathbb{W}$.
+We first truncate the regressors to control approximation errors, then discretize the unit Frobenius sphere to consider finitely many candidate directions, and finally show that under $\mathcal{E}_2$ each block rules out every such direction unless the disturbance avoids a corresponding boundary neighborhood of $\mathbb{W}$.

 Using the definition of event $\mathcal{E}_{2,M}$, we have